sph-mn/sph-script/readme.md

 remove-video-tags removes the tags.

+### prepend-image-size
+prepend "{pixel-height}." to image file names. currently only works with png and jpg

 ### create-video-from-png-images
 * create-video-from-png-images :: path-directory [skip-resize?]
 * creates a video from a directory filled with png files
 * if skip-resize? is "true", then it is assumed that the resize-pass has already run and resized pictures are available in the $source/edit directory. this speeds up the compilation process significantly

-### create-video-thumbnail-preview
+### video-thumbnails-image, video-thumbnails-images, show-video-thumbnails-image
+* video-thumbnails-image output-directory video-path ...
-* create-video-from-png-images :: output-directory video-path ...
+* video-thumbnails-images output-directory video-path ...
+* show-video-thumbnails-image video-path

 creates images with thumbnails as a preview of video contents. generates an image for each given file path or all files in given directory paths.